magomimmo/modern-cljs/doc/tutorial-13.md

 Functions), but another nice feature to have in your hands.

-If you need to take some inspiration when defining your own predicates and functions, here are the definitions of the built-in `presence?` predicate and the `matches` function which returns a predicate.
+If you need to take some inspiration when defining your own predicates and functions, here are the definitions of the built-in `present?` predicate and the `matches` function which returns a predicate.

 ```clojure